nickbouldien/react-hall-pass/README.md

 *NOTE - currently no parameters have defaults*

 ## Note about exceptions
-Be careful with the exceptions prop as it is powerful and can/will override the default behavior of stricly checking the userPermissions against the requiredPermissions.
+Be careful with the exceptions prop as it is powerful and can/will override the default behavior of strictly checking the `userPermissions` against the `requiredPermissions`.
 So in general, try not to use it unless you actually need it for an _exception_ to the norm.
 It is mainly meant to be an available/accessible escape route.

 ## About
 I started working on this after looking at the afformentioned [react-lever](https://github.com/medipass/react-lever) library that helps with feature flags.
 A few weeks into it, I realized that I hadn't really scoped out the landscape of libraries for permissions in react, but decided to continue making this after seeing a few that already existed.